pi-base/data/spaces/S000021/README.md

   wikipedia: Weak_topology
 counterexamples_id: null
 ---
-Let $H$ be a infinite-dimensional separable real Hilbert space (such as the space $l^2$ of square-summable sequences) with inner product
+Let $H$ be an infinite-dimensional separable real Hilbert space (such as the space $l^2$ of square-summable sequences) with inner product
 $\langle \cdot, \cdot \rangle$.
 (All such spaces are isometrically isomorphic.)
 The continuous dual $H^*$ is the set of all linear